slatedocs/slate/source/includes/_changelog.md

 Date | Changes
 --------- | -----------
-3/3/2015 | Updated match to map and added omit_address value 2/27/2015 | Added match parameter in Post and Update Partner Listings to automatically match your listing 2/26/2015 | Added status to returned json, updated available JSON listing values
+3/26/2015 | Added business hours to Get and Post 3/3/2015 | Updated match to map and added omit_address value 2/27/2015 | Added match parameter in Post and Update Partner Listings to automatically match your listing 2/26/2015 | Added status to returned json, updated available JSON listing values